Take the Next Step

 As part of the process of becoming a licensed educator in particular areas in Ohio's pre-kindergarten through grade 12 system, candidates must pass licensure exams.
 Depending on the content area, the tests for initial licensure are the Ohio Assessment for Educators, the ACTFL/LTI examinations for candidates who wish to teach world languages and Praxis assessments in selected areas.

-Analysis of Results Comparisons with Benchmarks and Trends
+Analysis of Results | Comparisons with Benchmarks and Trends |

 The results indicate that Wright State University program completers are successful in passing the state-required licensure examinations.
-From 2016-2022, 95% of Wright State University program completers passed the state’s licensure examinations.
-Wright State University program completers perform better than the state as a whole on the required licensure examinations.
-The average pass rate for Wright State University from 2016-2022 was 3 percentage points higher than the average pass rate for the state as a whole for that same period.
+From 2018-2023, 92% of Wright State University program completers passed the state’s licensure examinations.
+In 2017-2022, 96% of Wright State University program completers passed the state's licensure examinations. | Wright State University program completers perform better than the state as a whole on the required licensure examinations.
+The average pass rate for Wright State University from 2017-2021 was 92%. |

 Data Sources